 Engine Trend Monitoring

-Increased efficiency and lower cost through innovative and independent expertise!
+Increased efficiency and lower cost through all-in-one tool for advanced diagnosis, analysis and prognosis.

-MTU’s engine trend monitoring (ETM) is an independent and proprietary system that monitors specific data sets from flight operations.
+MTU’s engine trend monitoring (ETM) is an independent and proprietary web application that monitors specific data sets from flight operations.
 We combine these with shop visit data.
-We introduced ETM in 2006 and continue to optimize the system.
-The foundation is a full thermodynamic engine model for each engine type.
+We introduced ETM in 2006 and continue to optimize the system – for instance, we recently introduced a web userface for all devices, new reporting functions and real-time visibility into the status of engines.
+The foundation is a full, MTU-developed thermodynamic engine model for each engine type.

-As an independent service, our ETM system has an interface that can accommodate a wide range of engine types.
+As an independent service, our ETM system can accommodate a wide range of engine types.
 For instance, we can monitor a customer’s GE90 and V2500 fleet with the same tool.
 This is particularly helpful for engineers and technical managers and unusual in the industry.

 We monitor CF34, CF6-80, CFM56, GE90, LEAP, PW2000 and V2500.
 Other engine types can be supported on request.
 Customers rely on high-quality trend analysis and customizable solutions – as part of a larger MRO arrangement, such as PERFORMPlus, or as a stand-alone service.

 Each customer, engine and fleet is unique – and they all create individual data patterns.
 We identify these patterns for our customers and, as a result, can detect failures early before secondary damage occurs and prevent AOGs.

 - 24 / 7 expert analysis by MTU engineers

 - Better engine performance and reduced SFC